max-mapper/get-dat/markdown/04-working-with-files.md

-# Write some blobs
+# Write some files

 So far we've only worked with simple text-based data in the form of JSON objects, stored as rows inside dat.
 But what if you have a large file that you want to associate with a row in dat?

-To accomondate this, dat is capable of adding attachments to rows.
+To accommodate this, dat is capable of working with large files.
-These attachments are called blobs, which is short for "binary large object".
-A blob can be any form of binary data, but for now just think of a blob as a file, like one you might put in Dropbox or attach to an email.
+A file can be any form of binary data, such as what you might put in Dropbox or attach to an email.

-## Adding blobs to dat
+## Adding files to dat

-Let's try and attach a blob to a row in dat.
+Let's put a file into dat.
 For convenience we've prepared a picture of Bob for you and put it on your server under `/pictures`.
 Let see it first: